-The NHS across Kent and Medway want to improve the care for people with dementia and complex care needs.
-There are currently about 27,000 people in Kent and Medway living with dementia.
+The NHS across Kent and Medway wants to improve the care for people with dementia and complex care needs.
+There are about 27,000 people in Kent and Medway living with dementia.

 The number of people living with dementia is predicted to rise to 38,000 by 2030, as the population grows and ages.